Matthias Schoenaerts: International success (2014-present)

 In 2017, Schoenaerts reteamed with Michaël R. Roskam in the Belgian film Racer and the Jailbird (Le Fidèle), in the role of a gangster named Gigi.
 The film was Roskam and Schoenaerts's first film in Belgium since 2011's Bullhead.
 In the same year, Schoenaerts played Gene, Jane Fonda's son on the Netflix film Our Souls at Night, also starring Robert Redford and directed by Ritesh Batra.

 He worked again with director Thomas Vinterberg in 2018's Kursk, a film about the Kursk submarine disaster of 2000 in which Schoenaerts played Russian Navy captain-lieutenant Mikhail Kalekov.

 In 2018, Schoenaerts co-starred in Francis Lawrence's spy thriller Red Sparrow in the role of Uncle Vanya opposite Jennifer Lawrence, Joel Edgerton and Jeremy Irons.
 He starred in the Belgian-French film Close Enemies, directed by David Oelhoffen.

 Schoenaerts holding his award at the 2013 César Awards ceremony.

 In 2019, Schoenaerts appeared as Captain Herder in Terrence Malick's A Hidden Life, as Maywood in Steven Soderbergh's The Laundromat, and as Roman Coleman, an inmate who participates in a rehabilitation program centered around training of wild horses in Laure de Clermont-Tonnerre's The Mustang.
 In 2020, he appeared in Gina Prince-Bythewood's The Old Guard as Booker / Sébastien le Livre, once a French soldier who fought under Napoleon.

 In 2021, Schoenaerts starred as Peter Flood in Jeremie Guez's Brothers by Blood and as Jurgen in the Flemish TV anthology Lockdown episode "Zuur" alongside him was Veerle Baetens.
 His upcoming works include Terrence Malick's The Way of the Wind, Justin Kurzel's Ruin alongside Margot Robbie, and David O. Russell's Amsterdam.
 In 2023, He starred in the TV series Django as the title character.

 In September 2024 Schoenaerts was cast in the DC Universe film Supergirl as the villain Krem of the Yellow Hills, with Milly Alcock starring as the title character.

 Other ventures

 Schoenaerts was the face of Louis Vuitton Menswear Spring/Summer 2014.

 Directorial debut

 His directorial debut, Franky, is a documentary about a one-legged childhood friend of his who became an MMA fighter, Franky van Hove.
 The documentary is currently in post-production.

 Hakuna Casting

 On 24 August 2015, it was reported that Schoenaerts became the co-owner of the Belgian casting agency Hakuna Casting, which focuses on people of ethnic origin.

 The agency has collaborated on the casting of films like Black by Adil El Arbi and Bilall Fallah, and Belgica by Felix Van Groeningen.

+Legal issues

+In December 2025, Schoenaerts was sentenced in Beringen to six months imprisonment, a €4,000 fine, and a one-year driving ban, after the actor was caught driving without a valid driving licence.